 One note: make a surface on which moisture or food (for kids, animals, or plants) sits is protected from pure copper, as you don’t want to make any critters ill.

 But wait, there’s even more…

 Finally, to spruce up your kitchen and enhance your cooking even more, why add a few more conveniences?

 Maybe you could use a stylish yet powerful new faucet for washing your copper cookware.
-Adeptly slice and dice ingredients with a ceramic knife (learn about one in “How to Sharpen Ceramic Knives Properly” [link to article]) to fry in a copper pan or boil in a copper pot.
+Adeptly slice and dice ingredients with a knife to fry in a copper pan or boil in a copper pot.